tlh/workgroups.el/README.md

 what the Elisp info docs have to say about window configurations `(info "(Elisp)Window Configurations")`:

-> A 'window configuration' records the entire layout of one frame--all windows,
+> A "window configuration" records the entire layout of one frame--all windows,
 > their sizes, which buffers they contain, how those buffers are scrolled, and
 > their values of point and the mark; also their fringes, margins, and scroll
 > bar settings.
 It also includes the value of `minibuffer-scroll-window'.
 As a
 > special exception, the window configuration does not record the value of point
 > in the selected window for the current buffer.
 Also, the window configuration
 > does not record the values of window parameters; see *Note Window
-> Parameters::."
+> Parameters::.

 The problem with Emacs' window configurations is that they're opaque C types: you can't peer inside them.
 To get at the information in a window